gitkw/No-MASS/README.md

 - linux32

 Create model description file and the SimulationConfig file for your simulation.
-Place the fmu file in the EnergyPlus folder, define the variables in the IDF and run EnergyPlus.
+Place the FMU file in the EnergyPlus folder, define the variables in the IDF and run EnergyPlus.